-Point of Personal Privilege - If a concern regarding the personal comfort arises, you can make a request Chair, who will then reconcile the issue.
+Point of Personal Privilege - If a concern regarding the personal comfort of a delegation arises, a request may be made to the Chair, who will then reconcile the issue.
 Examples include:

-Point of Personal Privilege, Audibility: Raised when you cannot hear the speaker (e.g., the Chair, another delegate).
-This is the only time you can interrupt a speaker.
+Point of Personal Privilege, Audibility: Raised when the delegate cannot hear the speaker (e.g., the Chair, another delegate).
+This is the only time a delegate can interrupt a speaker.

-Restroom breaks, breaks to refill water: You may alternatively choose to send the Chairs a written note to request a personal break, or directly ask the Chairs during an unmoderated caucus.
+Restroom breaks, breaks to refill water: Delegates may alternatively choose to send the Chairs a written note to request a personal break, or directly ask the Chairs during an unmoderated caucus.

-Point of Order - If the committee is proceeding in a manner that is contrary to the rules outlined in this procedure guide, you may bring this concern to the attention of the Chair, who will then judge the validity of the claim and reconcile the issue.
+Point of Order - If the committee is proceeding in a manner that is contrary to the rules outlined in this procedure guide, a delegate may bring this concern to the attention of the Chair, who will then judge the validity of the claim and reconcile the issue.

-Point of Inquiry - If there is a question regarding the rules of procedure and/or committee proceedings, you may ask for clarification from the Chair, who will be obliged to reply to the inquiry.
+Point of Inquiry - If there is a question regarding the rules of procedure and/or committee proceedings, a delegate may ask for clarification from the Chair, who will be obliged to reply to the inquiry.